himmAllRight/himmAllRight-source/content/post/autostarting-application-systemd-service.md

 That's about it.
 Systemd unit files seem extremely complicated at first, but after writing one they really aren't bad.
-Additionally, it turns out that using automation to create them isn't difficult either... but I'll show that in another post.
+Additionally, it turns out that using automation to *create* them isn't too difficult either... but I'll show that in another post.
 Until then, enjoy!